Marine Traffic's AIS App

 App is available for mobile devices

 Anyone can browse the free website, but boat owners can purchase the app.
-You can purchase mobile versions for the iPhone, iPad, Andriod or Windows devices here.
+You can purchase mobile versions for the iPhone, iPad, Android or Windows devices here.
 Then you can add photos and details about your boat.

 One thing to know about Marine Traffic is that it requires AIS ground stations to relay a boat's location and track.
 It's also dependent on the limited range of your boat's AIS, which is a cousin to your boat's VHF radio.
 Both have a maximum range of about 25 miles and transmit via line-of-sight.